zigbee2mqtt/hassio-zigbee2mqtt/README.md

 Version 1.5.1 contains breaking changes and requires re-formating of the add-on configuration.
 Please see the updated configuration documentation below.

+#### Restoring Configuration after upgrading to 1.5.1
+By default, when upgrading to v1.5.1, the add-on will create a backup of your configuration.yml within your data path: `$DATA_PATH/configuration.yaml.bk`.
+When upgrading, you should use this to fill in the relevant values into your new config, particularly the network key, to avoid breaking your network and having to repair all of your devices.

 ## Installation